mbuerke/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

- I am currently working in Dr. Daniel Capron's {{< staticref "https://usm-atrp.weebly.com/" "newtab" >}} Anxiety and Trauma Research Lab {{< /staticref >}} at the University of Southern Mississippi.
+ I am currently working in Dr. Daniel Capron's {{< staticref "https://usm-atrp.weebly.com/" "newtab" >}} Anxiety and Trauma Research Lab {{< /staticref >}}, recently moved to Louisiana State University.
 My ultimate goal is to improve our ability to detect suicide risk and prevent suicide.
 From this, I have researched trandiagnostic risk factors for suicidal ideation and behavior, and am currently working on learning how to incorporate treatment into my research and training.

  {{< icon name="asterisk" pack="fas fa-asterisk" >}}Pronouns: she/her/hers